Jaeger-LeCoultre Powermatic 14ct 1948 – Ist Edition!

 Free Worldwide FedEx Delivery

 It is becoming popular again for watch manufacturers to include a ‘Power Reserve Indicator’** on some of their more sophisticated automatic watches.
 And fantastically useful they are too, in allowing one to know when a watch is running low on power.
 This helps avoid unnecessary winding of a watch, simply because one feels it may be running low on power.
 Conversely, it also encourages one to wind the watch when it is running out of power, avoiding the watch stopping and losing track of time.
 Note – winding automatic movements helps to maintain the performance of a watch because a movement is generally better at maintaining its accuracy when it is fully wound, or at least two thirds fully wound.

 **A Power Reserve Indicator (originally called Réserve de Marche), is a ‘complication’ of a watch, designed to show the amount of remaining stored energy has left.
-The power reserve indicator indicates the tension on the mainspring at any particular moment and is one of the most useful features of a mechanical watch, as well as the actual time display.
+The power reserve indicator indicates the power contained in the mainspring at any particular moment and is one of the most useful mechanical watch complications.